ACUPUNCTURE at Health In The Bay.

 Acupuncture is the practice of inserting tiny needles at specific points on the body to treat illness or promote health and well-being.
 Oriental medical theory describes a network of energy pathways in the body (meridians) that can be accessed on the surface at the Acupuncture points.
 The points to be used in a session are chosen by the practitioner based on traditional theories outlined in texts that are at least 2000 years old.
 However, these days point selection is also based on modern research studies.

-What sort of conditions does Acupuncture treat?
+What sort of conditions can Acupuncture assist with?

-Acupuncture can be useful for a wide range of conditions.
+Acupuncture can be useful for a range of conditions.
 Here are just some of the conditions that Acupuncture might help:

 In some of these conditions, the best results are achieved with a combination of Acupuncture and Chinese herbal medicine.